 Like the previous iPad Pro, the 2022 model features 5G connectivity.
 Using the Ookla Speedtest app in my apartment, I saw a measly 13.8 Mbps downloads and 11.2 Mbps uploads on Verizon's network.
 I recorded better numbers when I went to my roof, with downloads hitting 137 Mbps and uploads hitting 54 Mbps.
 In other words, you’ll see varying 5G performance depending on your location and signal strength.

 - Same cameras as iPad Pro 2021

 - Center Stage is still a great feature

-The new iPad Pro’s cameras are exactly the same as last year’s model.
+The iPad Pro’s cameras are exactly the same as the previous model.
 That’s both a positive and a negative, depending on your expectations.
 Since both the front and rear cameras take solid pictures, I don’t have an issue that they remain unchanged.